jasonleebrown/UCE_phyluce_pipeline/README.md

 trimal -in concatenated.out -out trimal_gappyout.fasta -gappyout
 ```

 This alignment should now be ready to use (e.g., IQ-Tree).
+However, I suggest you jump to locus filtering from this step.

 #### Phasing loci (optional and coming soon).
 Phasing is the process of inferring haplotypes from genotype data.
 This can be very useful for population-level analyses.